MESAHub/mesa-website/01-capabilities.markdown

 ## Evolve a 16 Msun star

-This one shows the evolution of a 16 Msun star from zams to core collapse (initial Z = 0.02 and ZAMS uniform rotation = 0.5 of critical).
+This one shows the evolution of a 16 Msun star from ZAMS to core collapse (initial Z = 0.02 and ZAMS uniform rotation = 0.5 of critical).
 (13MB)